RichardoMrMu/yolov5-fire-smoke-detect/README.md

 if you meet some errors in cmake and make, please see this [artical](https://blog.csdn.net/weixin_42264234/article/details/121214079) or see Attention.

 ## Model
-You need two model, one is yolov5 model, for detection, generating from [tensorrtx](https://github.com/wang-xinyu/tensorrtx).
-And the other is deepsort model, for tracking.
-You should generate the model the same way.
+You need yolov5 model, for detection, generating from [tensorrtx](https://github.com/wang-xinyu/tensorrtx).

 ### Generate yolov5 model
-For yolov5 detection model, I choose yolov5s, and choose `yolov5s.pt->yolov5s.wts->yolov5s.engine` Note that, used models can get from [yolov5](https://github.com/ultralytics/yolov5) and [deepsort](https://github.com/ZQPei/deep_sort_pytorch), and if you need to use your own model, you can follow the `Run Your Custom Model`.
+For yolov5 detection model, I choose yolov5s, and choose `yolov5s.pt->yolov5s.wts->yolov5s.engine` Note that, used models can get from [yolov5](https://github.com/ultralytics/yolov5) and if you need to use your own model, you can follow the `Run Your Custom Model`.
 You can also see [tensorrtx official readme](https://github.com/wang-xinyu/tensorrtx/tree/master/yolov5)

 1. Get yolov5 repository

 Note that, here uses the official pertained model.And I use yolov5-5, v5.0.
 So if you train your own model, please be sure your yolov5 code is v5.0.